NicKarlovich/oneDNDConversion/doc.md

 * uses attack roll rather than CON saving throw
 * necromancy, not conjuration school

+### Power Word Heal
+* Now has a range of 60 feet instead of touch
+* Now also cures Dazed condition

+### Power Word Kill
+* If the target has over 100HP it takes 12d12 Psychic damage instead of doing nothing

 ### Produce Flame
 * Bonus Action to summon, action to attack
 * range of light increased
 * Range of attack increased to 60 feet (from 30)
 * Can now target objects and structures

+### Searing Smite
+* Now also works with unarmed strikes
+* Casting time is: Bonus Action, which you take immediately after hitting a creature, rather than casting the spell before making the strike
+    * This makes it so the spell will always land
+* No longer requries concentration
+* Deals ongong damage on hit, rather than only dealing damage if they fail the save, still makes save at end of turn though

 ### Shillelagh
 * Now can deal force damage or weapon damage
 * At higher levels, weapons damage die goes from d8 to d10 to d12 to 2d6

+### Shining Smite
+* Renamed Branding Smite to Shining Smite
+* Is now a paladin exclusive spell
+* Now also works with unarmed strikes
+* Casting time is: Bonus Action, which you take immediately after hitting a creature, rather than casting the spell before making the strike
+    * This makes it so the spell will always land
+* Now prevents target from benefiting from invisible condition

 ### Shocking Grasp
 * Shuts down opportunity attacks rather than all reactions